Hang Nadim International Airport

-Hang Nadim International Airport is an international airport located in Batam, Riau Islands, Indonesia.
+Hang Nadim International Airport is an international airport located in Batam, the largest city in Riau Islands province, Indonesia.
 It is named after Laksamana Hang Nadim Pahlawan Kechik, a legendary Malay warrior from the region.
 The airport is the primary method of transport to and from Batam, alongside ferries to neighboring islands, including the sovereign city-state of Singapore in the north.
 The airport has the largest runway in Indonesia and the second-longest in Southeast Asia.
 This stems from its original development to handle diversions of aircraft from Singapore Changi Airport located approximately 30 km away in the case of emergencies or inclement weather, and as such has sufficient facilities for wide-body aircraft including the Boeing 747s, Boeing 777s and Airbus A380s.
 The airport stretches over 1800 ha, of which only 40% is normally used.

 By the end of May 2014, it was the sixth airport in Indonesia to operate 24 hours a day.
 The move was the result of many airlines making the airport a hub for their operations.
 Lion Air has developed a base at the airport as Soekarno–Hatta International Airport is severely congested.
+Currently, the airport is the second-busiest airport in the Sumatra region, after Kualanamu International Airport in Medan, and is served by flights to major Indonesian cities such as Jakarta, Surabaya, Medan, and Balikpapan.
+It also offers international services to Malaysia as well as Seasonal hajj flights to Saudi Arabia.
 The airport also has an aircraft maintenance facility which is gradually transforming into a hub for aircraft maintenance.

+In addition to serving as a commercial airport, Hang Nadim International Airport also share its facility with Hang Nadim Air Force Base, a Type-C facility of the Indonesian Air Force.